agateau/clyde/README.md

 Clyde does not sandbox the applications.

+### Are Clyde packages built by Clyde?

-Clyde installs binaries produced by app developers, it does not rebuild them (unlike projects like [Homebrew](https://brew.sh)).
+No, Clyde installs binaries produced by app developers, it does not rebuild them (unlike projects like [Homebrew](https://brew.sh)).

+This means that there is no guarantee that a package will run on your machine, even if Clyde installs properly.
+This is especially true on old Linux installations: it is up to the app developer to provide binaries working on your system.

+If a package used to work but the newer version does not, then you can pin the install to the latest working version, using the `@version` syntax.